Atlinx/coding-notes-text/Concepts/Machine Learning/M-54/1 Linear Equations.md

 		- $N =$ some non-zero constant
 	- Row operations are reversible
 - **DEFINE:** Row equivalence
-	- Two matrices are row equivalent if there is a sequence of elementary row operations that transforms one matrix into another
+	- Two matrices are **row equivalent** if there is a sequence of elementary row operations that transforms one matrix into another
 - If augmented matrices of two linear systems are row-equivalent, then two systems have same solution set
 ## Existence and Uniqueness Questions
 - Two fundamental questions about linear system
 	- Is the system consistent ($\geq$ 1 solution)?
 	- If solution exists, is the solution unique (exactly $1$ solution)?
-- **DEFINE:** Triangular form
+- **DEFINE:** Triangular form ^triangular-form
 	- An augmented matrix where every row has zeroes before a one, and each row has one or more zeroes than the previous row
 	- This form a "triangle of zeroes" on the bottom left of the matrix
 	- $$\begin{align}